schibsted/spid-tech-docs/resources/articles/endpoints.md

 :body

-This page collects some general workings of endpoints in SPiD.
+This page collects some general workings of endpoints in Schibsted account.

 ## Response container